top of page

 Yukon River Breakup

-If you choose to drive or fly to Eagle you will have many opportunities for wildlife viewing, you may be lucky enough to spot Caribou, Moose, and Bears.
+You may choose to drive or fly to Eagle.
+If you fly you will have many opportunities for wildlife viewing from the air.
+If you are lucky you may spot Caribou, Moose, or Bears.

 Scenic Wilderness and Wildlife